Welcome to the Diversity and Inclusion Student Commons!

 Starting spring 2021, our Diversity and Inclusion Ambassadors, or DIAs, will have weekly virtual office hours on Tuesdays and Thursdays from 3 PM to 5 PM.
 No appointment is necesary; feel free to log-on here!
 Please note you will initally enter into a "waiting room," so we ask for your patience while we connect you with our DIAs.

 Staff is available for walk-in consultations and inquiries during regular business hours: 8 AM to 5 PM, Monday-Friday.
-Social distancing and masks are mandated during in-person meetings.
+Social distancing and masks are appreciated during in-person meetings.

 If you would like to speak directly with someone in the DISC, please reach out via email to make an appointment.
 We will set-up an in-person or virtual meeting as soon as possible and at your convenience.